hessman/B2-Python/README.md

 # B2-Python

-Repo pour le rendu des TP B2 Scripting Python

-Ma règle E501 pour le standart PEP8 est différente du classique...\
-Pour moi ça sera maxi 120characters et non 80.
+**Python Scripting Exercice**

+My E501 PEP8 rule is not standard, I use 120 chars/line instead of 80.